Elderjs/docs/elderguide.com/elderjs.md

 * **Naming here is important, do not overwrite / shadow any of the props in Elder.ts**
 * While it may be tempting to offer this functionality to plugins it is not available because plugins should be side effect free.
 * If you are looking to store data or custom data points for your plugin, look at the `init()` function on the plugin definition as you can use that closure to store data that is plugin specific between hook invocations.
 * At this point there is no way to add additional hooks to the system.
 In the future we may add the ability for plugins to define their own hooks which would shadow system hooks.
-If you think a hook is needed that you don't see, open a PR and please detail it's usecase.
+If you think a hook is needed that you don't see, open a PR and please detail it's use case.

-## Specifications
+## Specifications and Config
-Below are co
+Below are details on common specifications and config requirements.

 ### Config: `elder.config.js`